IgniteUI/igniteui-docfx/en/components/themes/sass/schemas.md

 );
 ```

-We do this so we can pass the entire `$light-material-schema` to the `igx-theme` mixin.
+We do this so we can pass the entire `$light-material-schema` to the `theme` mixin.
 So for instance if we wanted to modify the `$light-material-schema` by replacing the default component schema the avatar component uses we might do:

 ```scss
 $my-light-schema: extend($light-material-schema, (